mitthu/adityabasu.me/collections/_posts/2020-03-25-kgdboc-setup.md

 {%- include basepaths.html -%}

-The goal is to setup a Linux based VirtualBox VM which can be debugged from the host or another VM.
+The goal is to setup a Linux based VirtualBox VM which can be debugged from the host, or another VM.
+To debug using another physical machine, see [Debug from another (physical) machine](#debug-from-another-physical-machine) section.

 {% include toc.html %}